EssentialsX/Website/Home.md

 * Various moderation tools including **kicks, temporary bans, mutes and jails**
 * Built-in economy features including **sign shops, command costs and full Vault support**

-In addition, EssentialsX's optional modules provide further integrated features like chat formatting, world protection, GeoIP lookup and more - see the [[Module Breakdown|Module-Breakdown]] for more information.
+In addition, EssentialsX's optional modules provide further integrated features like chat formatting, world protection, GeoIP lookup and more - see the [[Module-Breakdown|Module Breakdown]] for more information.

 ## Pages